oc7ophus/web/content/code/Interview/Extras/EBI 1/EBI 2/Additional Learning.md

-## Additional Learning
+---
+tags:
+  - guide
+---

 I added them to help you become a well-rounded software engineer and to be aware of certain technologies and algorithms, so you'll have a bigger toolbox.

 - ### Compilers
     - [How a Compiler Works in ~1 minute (video)](https://www.youtube.com/watch?v=IhC7sdYe-Jg)